 In Matter of Philpot, 31 N.E.3d 468 (Ind.
 2015), Respondent was convicted of two counts of mail fraud and one count of theft from a federally-funded program - all felonies.
 The convictions resulted from his use of federal funds to pay himself impressible bonuses in connection with work that he performed in his capacity as the elected Clerk of Lake County, Indiana.
 Respondent had no prior criminal record and repaid with interest the monies in question.
-The parties agreed that Respondent violated Prof. Cond.
-R. 8.4(b), by committing criminal acts that reflect adversely on his honesty, trustworthiness or fitness as a lawyer.
-The Court suspended Respondent from practicing law for four years for his misconduct.
+The parties agreed that Respondent violated Indiana Professional Conduct Rule 8.4(b), by committing criminal acts that reflect adversely on his honesty, trustworthiness or fitness as a lawyer.
+The Court suspended Respondent from the practice of law for four years for his misconduct.